FAQs: Virtual Physiotherapy appointments

 How many sessions do I need?

-This will depend on your clinical presentation and be led by the Physiotherapist, but we are able to treat patients for up to six sessions per condition.
+This will depend on your clinical presentation and will be led by the Physiotherapist following your initial consultation.

 How long should I wait between appointments?